Critics' Choice Awards 2020: Full List of Winners

 Marsha Stephanie Blake, When They See Us (Netflix)

-Toni Collette, Unbelievable (Netflix)
+WINNER: Toni Collette, Unbelievable (Netflix)

 Niecy Nash, When They See Us (Netflix)